*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 Our Rapid Methadone Detox Procedure

-There is one further problem with methadone – the human body will build up a tolerance towards it if the opiate is used for a lengthy period of time.
-This leads people to increase their use of methadone to dangerous levels, or returning or starting to use heroin.
+There is one further problem with Methadone – the human body will build up a tolerance towards it if the opiate is used for a lengthy period of time.
+This leads people to increase their use of Methadone to dangerous levels, or returning or starting to use heroin.

-Unlike some rapid methadone detox centers, we detox up to 200mg Methadone and you do not need to decrease your dose to come here for treatment.
+Unlike some rapid Methadone detox centers, we detox up to 200mg Methadone and you do not need to decrease your dose to come here for treatment.

 Our Rapid Methadone Detox Treatment Process is as follows: